Piyusharora12/sonobarr/README.md

 ## Planned Features

 - Sorting options
+- More UI settings
-- AI-powered recommendations
+- AI-powered recommendations using [Deej-A.I.](https://deej-ai.online) or similar
 - Manual artist search
 - Pre-built Docker image on GitHub Container Registry (GHCR) and/or Docker Hub mirror
-- …and more to come
+- …and more

 ---